dmhnorth/Quiz/QuizApp/README.md

 However, there are tools throughout the quiz building process to 'edit as you go'.
 Further implementation would allow editing quizzes after upload, taking them 'offline' whilst somebody works on it.

 I didn't take the TDD approach.
-I built this project testing usability as I created it due to the use of RMI.
+I built this project testing usability as I created elements, due to the use of RMI.
 Hence the lack of tests.
 I used the RAPID APPLICATION DEVELOPMENT approach, as this will be the system I will be implementing my final project with, prioritising usability.